 A post-nBCA CT scan confirms the course of the vessel through the posterior limb, with the index hemorrhage

 Anterior Choroidal-PCOM confusion

-One of the more embarassing and potentially hemiparetic misidentifications is to mistake the anterior choroidal for a PCOM.
-This is especially critical in surgical cases, where a PCOM aneurysm may be treated by sacrifice of the PCOM (unless it turns out to be the anterior choroidal).
+One of the more embarrassing and potentially hemiparetic misidentifications is to mistake the anterior choroidal for a PCOM.
+This is especially critical in surgical cases, where a PCOM aneurysm may be treated by sacrifice of the PCOM (unless it turns out to be the anterior choroidal)

 The anterior choroidal is labeled in red, whereas a small PCOM, arising more proximally, is marked with orange arrows.
 On the AP, you can see the hemispheric portion of the A Chor in red, and the choroidal portion in purple.

 As a consequence of embryonic participation of the choroidal artery in supply of cortical territory in many mammal species, there is occasionally encountered a variant whereby the choroidal artery supplies the territory typically served by the Posterior Cerebral Artery.

 As we always do on neuroangio.org — think spectrum of variation.
 There will be a spectrum of PCA takeover by the choroidal.
 The more common instances of this uncommon variant will be partial takeovers — most commonly the inferior temporal branches.
 The progressively larger territory takeover will be correspondingly rarer still.
 The least common is complete takeover — see below.

 The most commonly encountered variant captures territory of the inferior temporal branch, which supplies the undersurface of the temporal lobe.
 The parieto-occipital and calcarine branches typically originate from their “usual” positions.
 It is important not to confuse this variant with by thinking of it as a “duplicated PCOM, or duplicated choroidal”.
 There can be only one PCOM and one choroidal.
 Here are MRA and angio examples from same patient